nspsck/WeActStudio.STM32F4_64Pin_CoreBoard_Micropython/README.md

 ## Pins definition

 Things that in `()` are not available in the pre-built firmware but they have their definitions in the `mpconfigboard.h` file.
 These are only my choices, you may use any other pins, which were sated in the comment as `Valid`.
 Default `USART-REPL` is on `USART6`.
+Note that `B11` is not available on both `F412RE` and `F446RE`.

 ### Common